CHISENHALE SCHOOL MEALS

 Introduction.

-We have been working closely with the charity Chefs in Schools to develop our school lunches.
+We have been working closely with the charity Chefs in Schools and Tower Hamlets’ Healthy Lives team to develop our school lunches.

 We always encourage the children to try the food, we never force them to eat, as we understand that everybody has different tastes and we want our pupils to develop a healthy attitude towards eating

-If the children enjoyed their meal and are still hungry, they are always welcome to ask for a second helping!
+If the children enjoyed their meal and are still hungry, they are encouraged to ask for a second helping!

-To this they can then add a side portion, such as bread or rice, and roasted vegetables or raw vegetables from our salad buffet.
+To this children can then add a side portion, such as bread or rice, and roasted vegetables or raw vegetables.

-Water is served to all children at lunchtime.
+Water is offered to all children at lunchtime.

-We are aiming to achieve our Gold Healthy Schools Award and are being supported to achieve this by a knowledgeable and dedicated team.
-As part of this initiative, we are committed to not serving puddings after lunch, as this can contribute to childhood obesity and tooth decay.
+We recently achieved our Gold Healthy Schools Award and as a result, we are committed to not serving puddings after lunch, as this contributes to childhood obesity and tooth decay.

-Instead, children may choose from healthy fresh fruit, greek yoghurt with fruit compote or cheese and crackers to finish their meal.
+Instead, children may choose from healthy fresh fruit, greek yoghurt with fruit compote or cheese and crackers.

-All food prepared in school is Halal, including all meat dishes.
+All food prepared in our school is Halal, including all meat dishes.

 Packed lunches.